 There are over 30 types of linear barcodes—all differing slightly in their presentation of parallel lines.
 Some can contain up to 80 unique characters.
 But most contain around 12 to 30.
 The amount of variability with parallel lines of differing width and space within a finite amount of room is restricting.
 There’s simply not that many combinations.
 Compared to QR codes, anyway.

 Because QR codes utilize the vertical dimension, the amount of unique characters they can hold is in the thousands.
-Long story short, QR codes can hold a lot more data that traditional linear barcodes.
+Long story short, QR codes can hold a lot more data that traditional linear barcodes and there are many QR code types.

 QR Code vs Barcode Speed